-Beginning in Orchid Core VMS version 2.8, audio control is no longer supported at the Player/ Stage level.
-However, the Orchid Core VMS server is still recording audio for those cameras that support it, and this audio will be available in exported video files.
-Future versions of Orchid Core VMS will support audio over WebRTC.
+Beginning in Orchid Core VMS version 23.6, audio control is supported at the Player/Stage level in WebRTC mode.
+If selected, the Orchid Core VMS server will record audio for those cameras that support it.
+This audio will be available on the Stage (in WebRTC only), and in exported video files.

-These Audio Settings will appear on the screen only if the camera supports audio and will determine how the Orchid server records the audio.
+These audio settings will appear on the screen only if the camera supports audio and will determine how the Orchid server records the audio.
 Each camera type reports its own default settings.
 Use those default values unless otherwise noted.

 - Encoder: The type of compression used by the camera's audio.
-Orchid Core VMS supports "None" (audio is disabled), G711, and AAC (recommended if audio is desired). - Bit Rate: The target data size (in kilobits per second) of the compressed audio.
+Orchid Core VMS supports "None" (audio is disabled), G711 (recommended), and AAC. - Bit Rate: The target data size (in kilobits per second) of the compressed audio.
 The default value is recommended. - Sample Rate: Affects the quality of recorded sound.
 The default value is recommended.